CopernicaMarketingSoftware/Documentation/Publisher/en/data-object-template.md

-# Data object: template variable
+# Data object: template

-A variable that gives access to a unpersonalized **template**.
+An object that gives access to an unpersonalized **template**.

 You can edit the value of this variable and its properties under the "Tools" menu in the email designer.